Giskard-AI/giskard-hub/script-docs/hub/ui/datasets/knowledge_base.rst

 These clusters and topics are then used to generate dedicated tests that challenge the agent to answer questions about specific topics in ways that might not align with your business rules.

 To begin, navigate to the Datasets page and click **Automatic Generation** in the upper-right corner of the screen.
-This will open a modal with two options: Adversarial or Document-Based.
-Select the Document-Based option.
+This will open a modal with three options: Scan, Knowledge Base, and Scenario.
+Select the **Knowledge Base** option.

-The Document Based tab allows you to generate a dataset with examples based on your knowledge base.
+The Knowledge Base tab allows you to generate a dataset with examples based on your knowledge base.

 .. image:: /_static/images/hub/generate-dataset-document-based.png
    :align: center